Helen Freedhoff: Career and research

-Although women gained nearly 20% of the doctoral degrees awarded in physics by the University of Toronto between 1890 and 1933, before Freedhof was only the second woman to gain a PhD in physics.
-After Olga Mracek Mitchell in 1962, Freedhoff earned her PhD in 1965 with a dissertation titled Theory of dipole-dipole interaction in coherent radiation processes.
-Women were awarded only 5% of the physics doctorates between 1960 and 1975.
+Although women gained nearly 20% of the doctoral degrees awarded in physics by the University of Toronto between 1890 and 1933, Freedhoff was only the second woman to gain a PhD in physics after 1934 at the University of Toronto, following Olga Mracek Mitchell in 1962.
+Freedhoff earned her PhD in 1965 with a dissertation titled Theory of dipole-dipole interaction in coherent radiation processes.
+Women were awarded only 5% of the physics doctorates at the University of Toronto between 1960 and 1975.

 Freedhoff was awarded a postdoctoral fellowship by the National Research Council of Canada, working at Imperial College, London, from 1965 to 1967.
 She studied means of identifying molecular features of atoms trapped in metals with spectroscopy, work which was partly sponsored by the United States Air Force Office of Scientific Research.

 While in London, she wrote to the physics department at York University in Toronto enquiring about job opportunities.
 In 1967, she was appointed assistant professor in physics there, the university's first woman professor in physics and believed to be Canada's only woman professor in theoretical physics at that time.